Power BI Alternative: Which Is the Right Tool for Your BI Needs?

 • GoodData's pricing model is transparent and straightforward, ensuring cost predictability in B2B settings.
 It charges based on user adoption for internal usage scenarios and offers specific tiers for startups.
 For external usage (i.e., customer monetization), it employs a per-workspace model, where each vendor, partner, or client receives a designated workspace.
 This flexible pricing accommodates various budgets and use cases, with no limitations on user access per workspace, making it ideal for B2B analytics products.

-• Power BI's pricing model is flexible but can be complex and non-transparent, which makes it difficult to predict future usage costs.
+• Power BI's pricing model is flexible but somewhat complex and opaque, making it difficult to predict future usage costs.
 It charges per user for individual use or per capacity for large-scale deployments.
 For Power BI Embedded, costs depend on the type and number of nodes, allowing developers to scale based on usage.
 However, additional charges may apply when integrating with other Microsoft services.

 Why choose GoodData over Power BI?